gaaraujo/openfrescopy/README.md

 ## License

-Copyright (c) 2006, The Regents of the University of California.
+Copyright © 2006.
+The Regents of the University of California (Regents).
-All Rights Reserved.

-Commercial use of this program without express permission of the University of California, Berkeley, is strictly prohibited.
-See file 'COPYRIGHT_UCB' in main directory for information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES.
+Copyright © 2006, Yoshikazu Takahashi, Kyoto University.

+This software is licensed for educational, research, and not-for-profit purposes under the UC Berkeley license.
+For commercial licensing opportunities, contact The Office of Technology Licensing, UC Berkeley, 2150 Shattuck Avenue, Suite 510, Berkeley, CA 94720-1620, (510) 643-7201.

+Portions of this software are also subject to the BSD license from Kyoto University.
+See [LICENSE](LICENSE) for full terms and conditions.

 ## Authors